 You then sit outside in the daylight for 2 hours.

 The cream is then washed off and sunscreen applied.
 Sun protection is very important for the next 48 hours.

 Treatment is effective in both sunny weather and cloudy weather, all we require is daylight.
 It cannot be done on a rainy day.

 The red and blue wavelengths in daylight activates the chemical just as the red light does, but the activation is much more gentle over a longer period of time and is virtually pain free.

 The end reaction is like a moderate sunburn, peaking in severity 2-4 days after treatment, usually by the end of week one most of the peeling is complete.

 Clearance of 70-80% of sunspots can be expected.
 This treatment is an excellent option for patients who do not want to use other topical agents including liquid nitrogen cryotherapy, and other topical treatments that are currently available.

-We can also combine it with our V bam laser to treat capillaries and redness in one session to give you a better overall cosmetic result.
+We can also combine it with our VBEAM laser to treat capillaries and redness in one session, which may give you a better overall cosmetic result.

 What can I expect after the treatment?